fuatakgun/eufy_security/README.md

 4- Some hosts are freezing when p2p stream is enabled, downgrade video quality as workaround or get latest codebase to test changes. - https://github.com/fuatakgun/eufy_security/issues/20

-# Services #

-- start_rtsp / stop_rtsp (RTSP): **if your camera can stream over RTSP, please enable it over eufy app, this is more more reliable and less power consuming and you can use these services to start and stop stream.**
-- start_livesteam / stop_livestream (P2P): if there is no support for RTSP, you can use P2P streaming, this should work for all camera types but much more power consuming and there is at least 10 seconds delay.
-- turn_on / turn_off: it first checks **if there is rtsp attribute in camera and if yes; it will use RTSP services,** if not, it will use P2P services.

 # Troubleshooting
 1- Create a separate account for HA integration as that account will be logged out automatically from mobile app when HA integration logged in.
 Do not forget to share your cameras with your new account and enable notifications for them.
 This integration depends on push notifications to catch events.

 2- If your HA instant crashes and your camera supports 2k video streaming, try to reduce quality, 2k video encoding might be hard for your hardware.
 With latest codebase, I have tried to reduce the load on HA instance for this. https://github.com/fuatakgun/eufy_security/issues/20#issuecomment-886757165